WarranteeCommerce/aws-lex-web-ui/README.md

-# Sample Amazon Lex Web Interface
+### Sample Amazon Lex Web Interface

-> sample Amazon Lex Web Interface
+## Purpose
+This repository contains the code for the UI of chatbot of the main website : https://customers.anycover.co/

 # Overview
 This is a sample [Amazon Lex](https://aws.amazon.com/lex/)